embedly/embedly_wordpress_plugin/readme.txt

 == Description ==

-The [Embedly](http://embed.ly) plugin allows bloggers to embed videos, images and rich media from "any" source with just the URL.
+The [Embedly](http://embed.ly) plugin allows bloggers to embed videos, images, PDF, and article previews from "any" source with just the URL.
 It uses the [Embedly API](http://embed.ly/docs) to get the embed code and display it in a post.